vondacho/commodities-trading-domain/docs/ctrm/nfr/ctrm_nfr.md

-# NFRs for Commodities Trading Systems
+# NFRs in Commodities Trading systems

 An IT system in commodities trading must be: